jlizier/jidt/readme-template.txt

  a. demos/java -- basic examples on easily using the Java toolkit -- run these from the shell scripts in this directory -- see description at http://code.google.com/p/information-dynamics-toolkit/wiki/SimpleJavaExamples

+ b.
+Several demo sets mirror the SimpleJavaExamples to demonstrate the use of the toolkit in non-Java environments:

- b. demos/octave -- basic examples on easily using the Java toolkit from Octave or Matlab environments -- see description at http://code.google.com/p/information-dynamics-toolkit/wiki/OctaveMatlabExamples
+   i. demos/octave -- basic examples on easily using the Java toolkit from Octave or Matlab environments -- see description at http://code.google.com/p/information-dynamics-toolkit/wiki/OctaveMatlabExamples

- c. demos/python -- basic examples on easily using the Java toolkit from Python -- see description at http://code.google.com/p/information-dynamics-toolkit/wiki/PythonExamples
+   ii. demos/python -- basic examples on easily using the Java toolkit from Python -- see description at http://code.google.com/p/information-dynamics-toolkit/wiki/PythonExamples

+   iii. demos/r -- basic examples on easily using the Java toolkit from R -- see description at http://code.google.com/p/information-dynamics-toolkit/wiki/R_Examples

- d. demos/octave/CellularAutomata -- using the Java toolkit to plot local information dynamics profiles in cellular automata; the toolkit is run under Octave or Matlab -- see description at http://code.google.com/p/information-dynamics-toolkit/wiki/CellularAutomataDemos
+ c. demos/octave/CellularAutomata -- using the Java toolkit to plot local information dynamics profiles in cellular automata; the toolkit is run under Octave or Matlab -- see description at http://code.google.com/p/information-dynamics-toolkit/wiki/CellularAutomataDemos

- e. demos/octave/SchreiberTransferEntropyExamples -- recreates the transfer entropy examples in Schreiber's original paper presenting this measure; shows the correct parameter settings to reproduce these results  -- see description at http://code.google.com/p/information-dynamics-toolkit/wiki/SchreiberTeDemos
+ d. demos/octave/SchreiberTransferEntropyExamples -- recreates the transfer entropy examples in Schreiber's original paper presenting this measure; shows the correct parameter settings to reproduce these results  -- see description at http://code.google.com/p/information-dynamics-toolkit/wiki/SchreiberTeDemos

- f. demos/octave/DetectingInteractionLags -- demonstration of using the transfer entropy with source-destination lags; the demo is run under Octave or Matlab -- see description at http://code.google.com/p/information-dynamics-toolkit/wiki/DetectingInteractionLags
+ e. demos/octave/DetectingInteractionLags -- demonstration of using the transfer entropy with source-destination lags; the demo is run under Octave or Matlab -- see description at http://code.google.com/p/information-dynamics-toolkit/wiki/DetectingInteractionLags

- g. demos/java/InterregionalTransfer -- higher level example using collective transfer entropy to infer effective connections between "regions" of data -- see description at http://code.google.com/p/information-dynamics-toolkit/wiki/InterregionalTransfer
+ f. demos/java/InterregionalTransfer -- higher level example using collective transfer entropy to infer effective connections between "regions" of data -- see description at http://code.google.com/p/information-dynamics-toolkit/wiki/InterregionalTransfer

- h. demos/octave/NullDistributions --  investigating the correspondence between analytic and bootstrapped distributions for TE and MI under null hypotheses of no relationship; the demo is run under Octave or Matlab -- see description at https://code.google.com/p/information-dynamics-toolkit/wiki/NullDistributions
+ g. demos/octave/NullDistributions --  investigating the correspondence between analytic and bootstrapped distributions for TE and MI under null hypotheses of no relationship; the demo is run under Octave or Matlab -- see description at https://code.google.com/p/information-dynamics-toolkit/wiki/NullDistributions

- i. java/unittests -- the JUnit test cases for the Java toolkit are included in the distribution -- these case also be browsed to see simple use cases for the various calculators in the toolkit -- see description at http://code.google.com/p/information-dynamics-toolkit/wiki/JUnitTestCases
+ h. java/unittests -- the JUnit test cases for the Java toolkit are included in the distribution -- these case also be browsed to see simple use cases for the various calculators in the toolkit -- see description at http://code.google.com/p/information-dynamics-toolkit/wiki/JUnitTestCases

 =============
   Citation